zaidcareem/contact-management-system-mysql-javafx/README.md

 - Sign up
 - Login with respective credentials given when signing up
 - Add contacts
-- Delete user profile through password authentication [ this clears all contacts user has saved so far ]
+- Delete user profile through password authentication [ this also clears all contacts user has saved so far ]
-- And sign up as a new user again
+- Then sign up as a new user again